yojee/yojee-developer-portal/docs/guides/api-common-error-guide.md

 # Overview

-In this document, you can find the common API error messages for different endpoints, the description of the message and steps on how to resolve those issues.
+In this document, you could be able to find the common API error messages for different endpoints, the description of the message and steps on how to resolve those issues.

 # Generic Errors